ofelix03/Android-CordinatorLayout/README.md

 # Android-CordinatorLayout
-Playing around the android  cordinator layout that comes with com.android.support:design
+Playing with the Android  CordinatorLayout that comes with com.android.support:design